struct/mathilda/README.md

 The after callback executes once the Curl call is completed and gives you the opportunity to inspect the response headers or content.

 The finish callback executes after all child processes have exited and gives you the opportunity to use the shared memory segment before it is destroyed.

+Note: If you choose not to fork (i.e. set safe_to_fork to false) and your connection hangs forever then you need to implement the logic to catch and recover from that.
+All of the neccessary libuv and libcurl handles are available for doing this.

 ### Accessing the Curl object